reflectoring/reflectoring.github.io/_posts/2021-11-11-java-release-notes.md

     }
 }
 ```
-After calling upon method on autoclosable interface, we would, in `finally` block, call `close()` method.
+In `finally` block, we would call `close()`.
 The `finally` block ensures that the reader is always properly closed.

-#### Improvement on Autoclosable
+#### Using try-with-resource
-Java 8 introduced `try with resource` feature that enables us to declare our resource inside `try` definition.
+Java 8 introduced the try-with-resource feature that enables us to declare our resource inside `try` definition.
 This will ensure that our closable is closed without using `finally`.
 Let us take a look at some example of using the `BufferedReader` to read string:
 ```java
 final BufferedReader br3 = new BufferedReader(new StringReader("Hello world example3!"));
 try(BufferedReader reader = br3){